FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

 ![image(5)](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/LemurRemote.png)

-This patch allows 8 different Remotes to control SPAT Revolution’s sources.
+This patch allows 8 different Remotes to control _SPAT Revolution_’s sources.
 You have access to the principal parameters, for each source.
 To choose the source you want to control, touch on the button next to ‘Sources’.
 A panel will appear with a certain number of sources and a -1 button.
-This last  control (-1) is the actual selection (or multi-selection) on SPAT Revolution.
+This last  control (-1) is the actual selection (or multi-selection) on _SPAT Revolution_.

 ![image(6)](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/LemurRemoteExplanation.png)